futureofcoding/futureofcoding.org/journal.md

 ### Septempber 29, 12:06pm

 Ok!
-So I don't have time for the planned 6 hours of work today but I did get in about for especially if you count the conversation with Andreas I will have in a few hours which was spurred by [this conversation on Twitter](https://twitter.com/curious_reader/status/910943233458438145).
+So I don't have time for the planned 6 hours of work today but I did get in about 4 especially if you count the conversation with Andreas I will have in a few hours which was spurred by [this conversation on Twitter](https://twitter.com/curious_reader/status/910943233458438145).

 #### Fun conversations